macjustice/gitlab-presentation/presentation.md

 - Build and test environments are documented :no_good: :snowflake:
 - Runner + physical computer = hardware testing! :computer::calling:

 ^ We started using GitLab at Synapse 3 years ago for our engineers to host their project repos.
 It's easy to add accounts for our clients to access the code we write for them, and to get visibility into project progress through the issue tracker and milestone planning.
 Doing testing using Gitlab CI means  build and test environments are better documented, resulting in fewer "snowflakes".
-Installing the runner client on physical computers also allows us to do automated hardware tested on connected devices.
+Installing the runner client on physical computers also allows us to do automated hardware testing on connected devices.

 ---
 # GitLab at Synapse